section-engineering-education/engineering-education/content/articles/c-sharp-or-c++-for-game-development/index.md

 ### Conclusion
 C# and C++ game development decisions depend on your **programming skill level and determination**.

-New developers should start with a more friendly environment for game creation i.e. C# with unity and attain Unreal Engine with C++ as their skills improve.
+New developers should start with a more friendly environment for game creation i.e. C# with unity, and attain Unreal Engine with C++ as their skills improve.

 ---
 Peer Review Contributions by: [Monica Masae](/engineering-education/authors/monica-masae/)